I Did It, Mama!: Process

 "I Did It, Mama" was released digitally worldwide on 27 November 2015 on iTunes through Global and Ego labels.
 Subsequently, a remixes EP was made available for purchase on 7 January 2016 and 15 January in European territories.
 The cover artwork for the Italian extended play featured the blue coloring from the original one being edited to green, while the sleeve for the other releases featured it changed to red.
-Italian radio stations began adding the track onto their playlist on 30 November 2015.
+Ego sent the track to Italian radio stations on 4 December 2015.